Surveys -- of the general public,

 environmental concerns, recreational activities, transportation needs,

-satisfaction (for Environment Canada), and surveys on homebuyer education tools (for Canada Mortgage and Housing Corporation).
+client satisfaction (for Environment Canada), and surveys on homebuyer education tools (for Canada Mortgage and Housing Corporation).

 - Surveys of Government have been conducted with federal agencies